Apple marketing strategy has changed overtime because of poor iPhone sales.

 It’s been a tradition for Apple to discount previous year iPhone models when new ones come out.
-It was a no-brainer, the company usually just cuts price by $100 and keeps squeezing revenues from them.
+It was a no-brainer.
+The company usually just cuts the release price by $100 and keeps squeezing revenues from them.

 Next year, we’re expecting Apple to release new revamped iPhones with major upgrades and radical changes in design form factor.
 This will be the year where people will upgrade their iPhones like the old days.
-Apple again will have to make smart marketing strategies because there will be too many iPhones in their lineup.
+Apple once will have to make smart marketing strategies because there will be too many iPhones in their lineup.
 So, which models will go down next year?

 Taking cues from this year marketing strategies, the iPhone 11 Pro and 11 Pro Max would be discontinued because nobody would buy them even if they were heavily discounted.
-Moreover the iPhone 8/ 8 Plus and iPhone XR would be gone too leaving Apple with the new iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11 and the iPhone SE 2.
+Moreover, the iPhone 8/ 8 Plus and iPhone XR would be gone too leaving Apple with the new iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11 and the iPhone SE 2.

 Apple’s marketing team is as good as Apple’s engineer team that make the iPhone, and they know better than anybody in the game how to sell a prestige product that’s the iPhone.
 This is in theory what may happen to Apple’s iPhone lineup next year.
 Obviously things can change because who knows what Apple has up to its sleeves.

 Don’t forget to share this article on your favorite social media.